gilbertfrausto/inbetween-time/README.md

 /**
     *   Create Inbetween-Time Instance Via Constructor
     *   @param spec {Object} take four properties
-    *       timer{number} Time in ms between each Iteration
+    *   timer {number} Time in ms between each Iteration
-    *       count{number} Max number of iterations
+    *   count {number} Max number of iterations
-    *       method{Function} Method to be called during each iteration
+    *   method {Function} Method to be called during each iteration
     *   @return {Object} iterator, wait
+    *
-    *       iterator{function} will call the spec.method property
+    *   iterator {function} will call the spec.method property
+    *   @return void
+    *
     *   wait{Function} take one argument and this is the amount of time the iterator will be stopped in milliseconds
-    *           @param yieldTime{number} amount of time iterator will yield.
+    *   @param yieldTime {number} amount of time iterator will yield.
     *
 **/